smgerlich/HelloUdacity/readme.txt

-Repo set up for work for udacity CS 253 class.
+Repo for work for Udacity CS253 class.